Chart Color Schemes

 St Ives Chase's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-St Ives Chase shows excellent health outcomes, as assessed by AreaSearch using mortality rates and chronic condition prevalence.
+St Ives Chase shows excellent health outcomes based on AreaSearch's evaluation of mortality rates and chronic condition prevalence.
 The area has a very low prevalence of common health conditions across all age groups.
 Approximately 68% of St Ives Chase residents have private health cover, compared to 59.9% in Greater Sydney and the national average of 55.7%.

 Asthma and arthritis are the most prevalent medical conditions, affecting 6.1 and 5.0% of residents respectively.
-76.5% of residents report being completely clear of medical ailments, compared to 74.6% in Greater Sydney.
-The area has a higher proportion of seniors aged 65 and over at 20.3%, with 676 people falling into this category.
-This compares to 15.4% in Greater Sydney.
-Health outcomes among seniors are strong and align broadly with the general population nationally.
+A total of 76.5% of residents report being completely free from medical ailments, compared to 74.6% in Greater Sydney.
+St Ives Chase has a higher proportion of seniors aged 65 and over at 20.8%, compared to 15.4% in Greater Sydney.
+Health outcomes among seniors in the area are strong and align with national rankings for the general population.

 Frequently Asked Questions - Health